gohugoio/hugo/content/content-management/archetypes.md

 ```
 {{% /input %}}

 This time, Hugo recognizes our custom `archetypes/posts.md` archetype and uses it instead of `archetypes/default.md`.
-The generated file will now include the full list of front matter parameters, as well as the base archetypes `title` and `date`.
+The generated file will now include the full list of front matter parameters, as well as the base archetype's `title` and `date`.

 {{% output "content/posts/post-from-custom.md" %}}
 ```toml